OPS-E2E-PPE/VBA-Docs/api/Outlook.MailItem.AttachmentRemove.md

 ---
-title: MailItem.AttachmentRemove Event (Outlook) ms.prod: outlook
+title: MailItem.AttachmentRemove event (Outlook)
 api_name:
 - Outlook.MailItem.AttachmentRemove
 ms.assetid: 3c7fb9c8-55ef-f298-ab00-95e7537c3f1a
 ms.date: 06/08/2017
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

-# MailItem.AttachmentRemove Event (Outlook)
+# MailItem.AttachmentRemove event (Outlook)

 Occurs when an attachment has been removed from an instance of the parent object.